Real Writing Year 3 - Unit 16

 Curriculum links: History (Computing)

-This writing unit for Year 3 is built around an original model text by Jo Franklin - a biological recount of the life and achievements of Ada Lovelace The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.
+This writing unit for Year 3 is built around an original model text by Jo Franklin - a biographical recount of the life and achievements of Ada Lovelace.
+The example biography text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

 In this two-week unit, pupils will read a biographical recount, describing the life of computing pioneer Ada Lovelace.
 They will have an opportunity to learn technical vocabulary related to logic and computing.
 It will culminate in them writing their own version of a biography of Ada Lovelace